 HORTON PLAINS NATIONAL PARK LEOPARD POPULATION SURVEY 2012

-The Leopard Project of the Wilderness & Wildlife Conservation Trust (WWCT) launched its fulltime leopard study in Horton Plains National Park (HP) early this year.
+The Leopard Project of the Wilderness & Wildlife Conservation Trust (WWCT) launched its full-time leopard study in Horton Plains National Park (NP) early this year.

 Following on from initial reconnaissance survey work in the outer periphery and also within the park (2010/2011) and following on from one of our student projects on the presence/absence of all cat species in the area (2011) the leopard study proper was begun in end January 2012.

-This is to be a closed population survey which hopes to assess the population demographics of the Horton plains area leopards.
-In addition, diet, prey availability and preferential habitat selection is also to be analyzed so as to obtain a more complete ecological picture of these highland leopards.
+This is to be a closed population survey that hopes to assess the population demographics of the Horton Plains area leopards.
+In addition, diet, prey availability, and preferential habitat selection are also to be analyzed so as to obtain a more complete ecological picture of these highland leopards.

 This ~ 32 sq km park was declared a national park in 1988.
 Since then the boundaries of the park have been redrawn and now enclose a larger section of the area.
-Outside of the national park boundary there is other forested and grasslands as well as patches of tea that form the larger complex.
+Outside of the national park boundary, there is other forested land and grassland, as well as patches of tea, that form the larger complex.

 The habitat here is mixed with the typical dwarf montane cloud forest this area is so famous for interspersed in with open grassland and taller forest patches.

-We hope that this study will give a better, more accurate and scientific understanding of the leopards that inhabit this montane area; adding vital information to our larger ongoing study of the unique Sri Lankan leopard (panthera padus kotiya).
+We hope that this study will give a better, more accurate, and scientific understanding of the leopards that inhabit this montane area; adding vital information to our larger ongoing study of the unique Sri Lankan leopard (Panthera pardus kotiya).